 Jan Palek, Country Manager of GLP Czech Republic and Slovakia, remarked: “The park is set to complete next year and it is exciting to see the first phase of construction, totalling 17500 SQM, now fully leased.
 We’ve seen already a great deal of commercial interest due to the site’s easily accessible location and highest quality standards.
 The entire complex will meet stringent environmental protection requirements, featuring modern energy saving technology and ensuring safety and lower operating costs. «

 René Delmar, director of Prosperplast, commented: « This is a perfect site for us, given its strategic position and excellent connection to the motorway network.
 The building is very modern and designed in a way that will allow us to grow flexibly.
-We have a ten-year lease agreement, expecting further expansion. »
+We have a ten-year lease agreement, expecting further expansion.
+GLP’s flexibility and ability to meet tight deadlines has made this whole process a pleasure, moving from an empty construction site to a fully formed modern logistics site in a matter of months. »

 Richard Vereš, Mayor of the Slezská Ostrava Municipal District, remarked: “GLP and its investments are a true asset to the region.
 We believe that the multi-purpose logistics and manufacturing complex will create new jobs and contribute to the modernisation of the district.
 Moreover, the complex is easily accessible, including by public transport.
 Ostrava’s main railway station is located approximately two kilometres away. »